 Talking about XML sitemap then it is nothing but a platform.
 This is a mediator between a website and Google Search Engine to show all important pages on your site.

 It is an XML file that lists all the URLs for a website.
 Along with adding metadata about each URL.
-Check out the XML sitemap of Blogger Bond.
+Check out the sitemap of Blogger Bond.

 The information such as (last update, how frequently it generally changes, and how significant it is in comparison to other URLs in the site).

 So that search engines can crawl the site more smartly.
 Perhaps, it is these sitemaps that make it a lot easier for webmasters.
 This file helps search engines to inform about pages on their sites that are available for crawling.

 With Sitemap on your web server, you facilitate Search Engine crawlers to know and find pages that are available and which have recent changes.

 Submitting a sitemap of your site to Google is surely the most efficient and the fastest method.
 This will help to get your website deeply index by Google & other search engines.

 The more quality pages search engine index, the better it is for your website to be visible for searchers.

 In general, web crawlers discover pages from links within the site and from other websites.
 The key role that this sitemap play is it supplements this data and allows the crawler to pick up all URLs.
 And learn about those URLs using the associated metadata.

 However, you must note that using the sitemap protocol never guarantees that web pages get crawled in search engines.
 Primarily it just facilitates with the hints for web crawlers to do a better job of crawling your website.